Igawawen: Conflicts with the Deylik of Algiers

 In the year 1756, the Guechtula started a revolt in which the bordj-Boghni was destroyed and fell.
 The Guechtula drove out the garrison and killed the caïd Ahmed, but the bordj was rebuilt after the failure of the Kabyles in the attack on bordj-Bouira almost two months later.
 The bordj-Boghni was again destroyed by the Guechtula with the help of their neighbors, the Aït Sedqa, in 1818.
 The garrison had to capitulate after seven days of siege and the bordj remained several years in ruins, but was also rebuilt to once again.

-The tribes
+Tribes

 The composition of the Zwawa seems to have changed over the course of history.
 In the Middle Ages, and more specifically in 14th century, Ibn Khaldun mentioned many tribes as being Zwawa, but during the French conquest, there were only two confederations being Zwawa, each made up of four tribes.
 According to Hugh Roberts, some tribes were more Zwawa than others, and the name "gawawen" has two meanings, a restricted and a less restricted one.
 The more restrictive meaning includes only Aït Betrun and Aït Mengellat, while the less restrictive meaning can include Aït Iraten, Aït Aissi, Aït Idjer, and many other tribes.